aranciaga/blackpearl/README.md

   $ yaourt -S blackpearl
 ```

-IMPORTANT: You need to have installed mpv
+**IMPORTANT:** You need to have installed mpv, in case you're using Arch, mpv is installed automatically.

 # Using blackpearl